Thomas Jefferson: The Third Retrospective

 As President, Jefferson was now governing in the same manner as the Federalists he fought.
 They attacked his hypocrisy as Jefferson was the biggest opponent of the federal government doing too much and taking on too much power.
 How could he justify acquiring one third of the continent while proposing military governors to preside over it?
 That was the very definition of big government.

-Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition.
+Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition from May 1804 to September 1806.
 When he sent a secret message to Congress asking them to fund it, his opponents screamed it was an unconstitutional military foray.
 He did it anyway.

 Jefferson, similar to Washington and unlike Adams, was also unable to effectively deal with the rising international crisis of the time: the Anglo-French War.
 Jefferson didn’t want America to be involved with Europe.
 He wanted to focus on matters within our boarders, and ignore the world beyond us.